bharathgadipally/TeacherComputerRetrieval/README.md

 2. Open the Solution in Visual Studio.
 Open with sln file.
 3. Build the Solution.
 4. Under the TeacherComputerRetrieval.Tests project, Run all the test methods.
-5. AcademyTests.cs has all the written test methods for the given problem
+5. AcademyTests.cs has all the written test methods for the given problem.
+Used Tuple latest c# version 7.0